 The Riverboat Act approved the conducting of gaming activities on a riverboat, in accordance with the Riverboat Act, on twelve separate waterways in Louisiana.
 The Riverboat Act allows the Gaming Control Board to issue up to fifteen licenses to operate riverboat gaming projects within the state, with no more than six in any one parish.
-There are presently fifteen licenses issued and twelve riverboats operating currently.
-Three riverboats are not operational due to recent storms.
-The Belle of New Orleans, once located on Lake Pontchartrain has been closed and the LGCB has approved moving the berth site to St. Mary Parish in south central Louisiana.
+There are presently fifteen licenses issued and thirteen riverboats operating currently.
+Two riverboats are not operational due to recent storms.
 Harrah's sold both of the entities which once owned riverboats in Lake Charles to Pinnacle Entertainment.
 Pinnacle plans to move one riverboat adjacent to its existing property in Lake Charles and move the other to Baton Rouge.